-- a) The Allied Health Review Committee (AHRC), comprised of Allied Health program directors and department chair(s), will meet to consider and discuss all properly completed petitions and related documents. - b) The student has the right to address the committee.
-Student will be allowed 5-10 minutes to present their action plan and their vision of how they can be successful in the program.
-After your presentation, you will be asked to leave the committee meeting. - c) Program Directors do not vote on student petitions associated with their program.

-- d) After consideration and discussion, the committee will decide whether the student may readmit. - e) The AHRC determines the individualized readmission contract; if student does not complete requirements, the student will not be allowed to re-enter and/or continue the program and becomes ineligible for further petition for readmission. - f) If approved, the student will have to repeat any courses deemed necessary to assure program progression, retention of skills, and patient safety.
-This is determined by the Allied Health Review Committee in consultation with the clinical affiliate and other faculty. - g) If approved, each course in which an unsatisfactory grade ("D," "F", "W", or "NC") was earned may only be repeated once. - h) If approved, the student will have to purchase any current course materials if there have been updates. - i) Based on the committee decisions, the Department Chair will approve or disapprove petitions in the online Jira system, which forwards them to the Dean for the next step in the process. - j) The student will receive an email from the Department Chair regarding approval or denial of the petition, including instructions on next steps.
+- a) The Allied Health Review Committee (AHRC), comprised of Allied Health program directors and department chair(s), will meet to consider and discuss all properly completed petitions and related documents.
+A scoring Rubric will be used (see Appendix C) - b) Program Directors do not vote on student petitions associated with their program. - c) After consideration and discussion, the committee will decide whether the student may readmit. - d) The AHRC determines the individualized readmission contract with the goal of supporting the students successful completion; if student does not complete requirements, the student will not be allowed to re-enter and/or continue the program and becomes ineligible for further petition for readmission. - e) If approved, the student will have to repeat any courses deemed necessary to assure program progression, retention of skills, and patient safety.
+This is determined by the Allied Health Review Committee in consultation with the clinical affiliate and other faculty. - f) If approved, each course in which an unsatisfactory grade ("D," "F", "W", or "NC") was earned may only be repeated once. - g) If approved, the student will have to purchase any current course materials if there have been updates. - h) Based on the committee decisions, the Department Chair will approve or disapprove petitions in the online Jira system, which forwards them to the Dean for the next step in the process. - i) The student will receive an email from the Department Chair regarding approval or denial of the petition, including instructions on next steps.